evoisec/sensor-data-analytics/README.md

 ECG-HR = a\*PPG-HR + b\*Temperature + c\*RespiratoryRate +

+from a data processing /wrangling point of view, such model (including the following models) would require the alignment and incorporation of all timeseries dataset into a common/joine dataframe

 2. Correlations between input and output variables

 3. Conditional Probabilities of e.g. the Photoplethysmograph HR being correlated with the ECG HR, subject to e.g. Body Acceleration